wnguyen36/Multisensing-IV-Bag-Classification-System/README.md

 | Hardware | Arduino Uno R3, 16x2 LCD, 10kΩ potentiometer, 10kΩ & 220Ω resistors, breadboard, LEDs, jumper wires, USB-B cable|

 **Firmware notes:**
-- `iiiv_classifier.ino` is the production-intent build — analyzes drip rate against fluid level for use with medical-grade IV bags.
+- `iiiv_classifier.ino` is the production-intent build: analyzes drip rate against fluid level for use with medical-grade IV bags.
-- `iiiv_classifier_demo.ino` is the hackathon prototype — reads water presence as a boolean to accommodate our team's handmade IV bag.
+- `iiiv_classifier_demo.ino` is the hackathon prototype: reads water presence as a boolean to accommodate our team's handmade IV bag.
 Less accurate in a clinical context, but the right call given the sprint constraint.

 ## Setup